What is Google Gemini?

 | Gemini Code Assist | Developers, IT Ops | Per user, per month | $19 - $45 | Speeding up software development |

-As you can see, Google's pricing really makes you choose between a complicated, variable API model or a fixed-price license for internal tools.
-Neither one is really built for automating frontline support. eesel AI fills that gap by offering a platform designed specifically for customer service with simple, predictable pricing.
+As you can see, Google's pricing really makes you choose between a complicated, variable API model and a fixed-price license for internal tools.
+If budget is your deciding factor, I've also ranked the cheapest AI helpdesk apps.
+Neither Gemini route is built for automating frontline support. eesel fills that gap with a platform designed specifically for customer service and simple, predictable pricing.
 You can go live in minutes, not months, without needing a team of developers just to manage API costs.

 How to choose the right Gemini pricing plan